NavaraCloudServices/github-copilot-groundschool/README.md

 ## Available Exercises

-> Please note: The GitHub Workspaces links are 'work in progress'

 You can find the exercises [here](./exercisefiles/Exercises_developer.md).
 Please check the language instructions in the table below

 | Language        | Role      | Instructions                                      |